ombori/grid-docs/session-manager/event-tracking.md

-# List of Standard Session Events
+# Event Tracking
-Standard Session Events are pre-defined events that are common accross different types of apps within the Grid.
+Standard Session Events are pre-defined methods that are common accross different types of apps within the Grid.
 It is created so that the same events will have the same payload so we can easily build reports from the collected analytics data.

+## E-commerce Events
 - [sendCartView](/session-manager/standard-session-events?id=e-commerce-events)
 - [sendCartAdd](/session-manager/standard-session-events?id=sendcartadd)
 - [sendCartRemove](/session-manager/standard-session-events?id=sendcartremove)